As seniors spend, investors are watching the Silver Tech boom

 Source: Hubspot, Rosenberg Research (United States: How Each Generation Shops in 2023)

-When the pandemic sparked a significant rise in e-commerce, further research shows that 40.3% of seniors altered their consumption habits to embrace online shopping.10 Surveys show that TV, in-store traffic and even the internet play a significant part in 55+ year-olds discovering new products.11 That being said, old habits die hard, and in-store shopping remains the preferred mode, with 81% of seniors preferring to make purchases in-person.
+When the pandemic sparked a significant rise in e-commerce, further research shows that 40.3% of seniors altered their consumption habits to embrace online shopping.

 Seniors have embraced tech products that offer convenience, ease of use, and insights into their health, from tablets and voice-controlled assistants to wearable devices and health monitoring systems.
 Some companies even focus on technology specifically for seniors, such as Minneapolis-based GrandPad’s senior-friendly tablet or GreatCall’s mobile and wearable devices.